Image by Debbie Burston

 For architectural photography I am interested in the shape, forms, and textures of the buildings.
 I mainly photograph these subjects in black & white as I feel these types of images benefit from the removal of colour.

 I have been awarded the distinction of Associate of the Royal Photographic Society, having submitted a panel of landscape images for judgement.
 The RPS is the world’s oldest, and most prestigious photographic society.
 I have also exhibited and sold my photography at several galleries over the years.

 In the past I have worked as a commercial photographer, working on projects for local tourism, and various other corporate assignments.

 Until recently I was the Creative Director of a major animation company specialising in medical and scientific communication.
 This allowed me to enjoy photography as a hobby, and afforded me the oportunity to work on my own personal projects.
 In June 2022 I retired from this career and now I am able to spend even more time on my photography.

-When I'm not out photographing in the landscape I live in the town of Kenilworth in Warwickshire, in the heart of England.
+I live in Warwickshire, in the heart of England.